Envek/rubyconfau-threads-callbacks/slides.md

 </div>

 <!--
 I hope that you enjoyed my little tour into the Ruby blocks world.

-And may the new knowledge help you to avoid some bugs in your future code.
+And may the new knowledge help you to avoid some bugs in your applications.
+Amen.
 -->

 ---